 Material from the Sun's outer atmosphere erupting into space as a coronal mass ejection - Credit: Nasa

 Coronal mass ejections occur more frequently during the maximum of the solar cycle.
 This is the Sun’s 11-year activity cycle and is defined by the number of sunspots present on the solar surface.
 The more active the Sun is the more sunspots there are on its surface, and as a consequence auroral displays are more frequent and spectacular.

-Below is the most up-to-date plot of where we are in the current solar cycle (click the image for the most updated graph):
+Below is a plot of where we are in the current solar cycle (click the image for the most updated graph):

 When a fast stream of solar wind or a coronal mass ejection arrives at Earth and buffets the magnetosphere, if the orientation of the magnetic field within this structure is southward directed then it will interact strongly with the Earth's magnetic field.
 This interaction involves the Earth's magnetic field being peeled open almost like an onion to allow the energetic particles to enter the magnetosphere and become trapped.
 The field that has peeled away builds up on the night-side until it eventually snaps like a rubber band allowing particles to be accelerated down the magnetic field lines towards the poles, entering the Earth's atmosphere, causing the aurora.

 The interaction of the Earth's magnetic field during impact - Credit: NASA/GFSC/SVS

 What causes the different colors?